Grinder Pump

 Who owns the grinder pump?

-A homeowner owns the grinder pump system including the pump, tank, electrical controls, piping, and valves from the house to the public sewer main.
-The City offers a repair service to the contents of the tank and control/electrical panel on the side of the home (not the service lines to the pump and to the street - same as a gravity line, these are the homeowner's responsibility).
+A homeowner owns the grinder pump system including the pump, tank, electrical controls, piping, and valves from the house to the public sewer main (typically the valve box located at the right-of-way or easement).
+The City offers a repair service to the contents of the tank (not any components external of the tank) and control/electrical panel on the side of the home (not the service line from the house to the pump well and the line from the pump well to the right-of-way, same as a gravity service line or water service line, these are the homeowner's responsibility).

 What cannot be flushed down your toilet (see City Code, Chapter 70-Division 2)?